 Entresto, including all drugs that act on the renin-angiotensin system, can cause fetal harm when administered to a pregnant woman; consider alternative drug treatment during pregnancy and discontinue Entresto unless the drug is considered lifesaving to the mother then risk vs. benefit should be discussed.
 Breastfeeding is not recommended during treatment with Entresto.
-Safety and effectiveness have been established in pediatric heart failure patients aged 1 year to less than 18 years; however, safety and efficacy are not established in pediatric patients less than 1 year.
+Safety and effectiveness have been established in pediatric heart failure patients aged 1 year to less than 18 years; however, safety and effectiveness have been observed in pediatric patients less than 1 year.
 No overall differences in safety or effectiveness have been observed in patients 65 years and older.
-No dose adjustment is required in patients with mild hepatic impairment; half of the starting dose is recommended in both adult and pediatric patients with moderate hepatic impairment; and the use of Entresto is not recommended in patients with severe hepatic impairment.
-No dose adjustment is required in patients with mild to moderate renal impairment; half the starting dose is recommended in both adult and pediatric patients with severe renal impairment.
+No dose adjustment is required in patients with mild hepatic impairment; half of the starting dose is recommended in both adult and pediatric patients with severe hepatic impairment.
+No dose adjustment is required in patients with mild to moderate renal impairment; half the starting dose is recommended in both adult and pediatric patients.